adlio/pgxschema/README.md

 }
 ```

+The result will be a slice of `*pgxschema.Migration{}` with the file's name
+(without the extension) as the `ID` property, and the entire contents of the
+file as its `Script` property.
+The `test-migrations/saas` directory provides an
+example.

 ## Using Inline Migration Structs

 If you're running an earlier version of Go, Migration{} structs will need to be